achillesrasquinha/spockpy/README.md

 >>> pad.show()
 ```

+`spockpy.HoverPad` releases a set of event objects from the `event` class method

 ### Examples
 spockpy comes with a handy number of examples.
 To launch the app, launch it as follows: